-An instant-read meat thermometer will serve you well not with this recipe but with many other recipes.
+An instant-read meat thermometer will serve you well with this and many other recipes.

-For 2 inches or more filets, under sear a little before going into the oven.
+For 2 inches or more filets, under sear a little before entering the oven.

 🖼️Step-by-Step Photo Instructions

 Preheat oven to 400°.
-Start with 1 ½ thick filets, about 8 oz each, and trimmed well.
-Remove any silver skin.
+Start with 1 ¼ to 1 ½ inch thick filets, about 8 oz each, and trim well.
 Rest at room temperature for 30-60 minutes if you have time.

 Pat dry well with paper towels.
 Season all sides to taste with the seasoning of your choice.
-Just kosher salt and black pepper will be excellent.
-I use my homemade All Purpose Seasoning - 7:2:1 and 7:2:2.
-Season just before cooking or 1 hour before cooking to prevent the salt from pulling fluid out of the meat.
+Just kosher salt and black pepper or All Purpose Seasoning - 7:2:1 and 7:2:2 are enough.

-In an oven-safe pan (I love my 10-inch cast iron), melt 1 tablespoon of butter over medium-high heat or use oil.
-When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and final flip before going to the oven.
+In a cast iron or other oven-safe skillet, melt 1 tablespoon of butter over medium-high heat.
+When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and a final flip before going into the oven.

 Transfer to the preheated oven.
-Cook to your desired done temperature minus about 3-5 degrees.
-For me, medium-rare is always about 8-10 minutes to get an internal temp of about 135°- 140°.
-If you want rare, check the internal temperature when the meat goes into the oven if you want it rare.
+Cook to your desired internal temperature minus about 3°-4°.
+Medium-rare takes about 8-10 minutes to get an internal temp of about 135°- 140°.
+Check the internal temperature when the meat goes into the oven if you want it rare.
 Also, check the temperature a few minutes early to prevent overcooking.

-Remove from pan and tent lightly with foil on a plate and rest for 3-5 minutes before cutting.
-It needs to absorb fluids internally, and the temperature will rise a few more degrees during the rest.
+Remove from pan and tent lightly with foil on a plate and rest for 5-8 minutes before cutting.

 Pan Seared Filet Mignon